epfl-ada/ada-2022-project-toestewbrr/README.md

-# Call Me By Your Cluster: A Data-Driven Analysis of Character Types in Movies
+# Call Me By Your Cluster: A Data-Driven Analysis of Character Types in Movies and a bit of love

 <p align="center"><b>Team: ToeStewBrr 🍲 🦶</b></p>
 <p align="center">Antoine Bonnet, Hugo Bordereaux, Alexander Sternfeld & Marguerite Thery</p>